akshinmustafayev/EasyJob/README.md

 * You can remove Tabs from the _Settings->Workflow->Rename current tab_ context menu
 * You can remove Add buttons from the _Settings->Workflow->Add button to current_ tab context menu
 * You can reorder buttons from the _Settings->Workflow->Reorder buttons in current_ tab context menu
+* You can change application settings from the _Settings->Configuration_ context menu

 ## Configuration